Enfamil vs. Similac: What’s The Difference?

 The Main Difference

 Both brands offer very similar options in their standard formula products for infants.
-When issues arise with your baby’s tummy, Enfamil seems to have more options than Similac.
 As with most things, finding out what your baby feels best with is a trial and error situation.
 Both brands dedicate themselves to solving issues with feeding your baby.
 Another thing to consider – once you find a formula that your infant seems to like, it may be best to just stick with it.
 While some mothers buy whatever’s on sale, you may decide “if it’s not broken, don’t fix it.”
 As always, please consult with your pediatrician before making your final decision.

 Similac PRO-Advance is a good choice for those interested in something as close to breastmilk as possible.
 This standard formula includes human breastmilk prebiotics, which add immunity.
 The addition of DHA, Lutein and Vitamin E (a blend Similac refers to as Opti-GRO) helps overall growth and brain and eye development.
 Main ingredients include nonfat milk, lactose and whey protein concentrate.
 Meanwhile, Similac Advance is an identical product, minus the breastmilk prebiotics.
 It’s also important to note that Similac for Supplementation is identical to Similac Advance.

 Similac’s Pure Bliss Infant Formula contains milk from grass-fed cows and is free of artificial growth hormones, GMOs and antibiotics.
 Main ingredients include nonfat milk and lactose.
 This is a good choice for those who place an importance on grassfed and non-GMO products.
 Parents interested in Similac’s more natural options also may like Similac Organic.